 Cannabis leaves do not produce cannabinoids quite like the mature female flower buds do, which is why many people feel they are useless or discard them.

-Because of this, large fan leaves or small sugar leaves are the most common parts of the cannabis plant used for oral consumption, although the raw cannabis flower buds can be juiced as well.
+Because of this, large fan leaves or small sugar leaves are the most common parts of the cannabis plant used for eating, although the raw cannabis flower buds can be juiced as well.

 One of the best ways to harness these important nutrients is to consume cannabis leaves in raw form in a salad or to juice the cannabis leaves.

-Additionally, if you get stuck with a male cannabis plant, stripping the leaves may be one of the only beneficial things you can do with the plant with it before discarding it.
+Additionally, if you get stuck with a male cannabis plant, stripping the leaves may be one of the only beneficial things you can do with the plant before discarding it.

 Just like kale or celery, raw cannabis should be treated as a dark green, leafy vegetable superfood with the ability to act as a functional food.

 Raw cannabis could be the ultimate functional food, as the definition of functional food is a food that has a potentially positive effect on health beyond basic nutrition.

-Nutritionally speaking, cannabis leaves, stems, stalks, and seeds can provide the body with almost all essential nutrients, including carbohydrates, protein, fat, water, vitamins, minerals, trace amounts of calcium, sodium, potassium, and omega-3 fatty acids.
+Nutritionally speaking, cannabis leaves, stems, stalks, and seeds can provide the body with almost all essential nutrients, including carbohydrates, protein, fat, water, vitamins, minerals, and trace amounts of calcium, sodium, potassium omega-3 fatty acids.

 In addition to many nutritional benefits typically associated with dark-green leafy vegetables, the cannabis plant also contains unique phytocannabinoids that provide enormous contributions to our health maintenance and restoration.

-It is even speculated that the raw version of cannabis activates the endocannabinoid system more effectively than does it is dried, cured, and combusted cannabis.
+It is even speculated that the raw version of cannabis activates the endocannabinoid system more effectively than dried, cured, and combusted cannabis.

-Terpenes not only determine the aroma and taste of the plant material but also have their medicinal properties, including potent anti-inflammatory activity (3).
+Terpenes determine the aroma and taste of the plant material and have their medicinal properties, including potent anti-inflammatory activity (3).

 Compared to traditional dried forms of cannabis, raw cannabis will retain most of its terpenes, lending to the potential health benefits of consuming raw cannabis.